 Types of Bone Cells

-Both the compact and spongy bone tissues are composed of 3 main types of bone cells.
-These bone cells have distinct features, structure, and considered essential functions.
+The compact and spongy bone tissues are composed of 3 main types of bone cells.
+These bone cells have distinct features and structures and are considered essential functions.
 These bone cells are Osteoclasts, Osteoblasts, and Osteocytes.

 These bone cells are embedded in the matrix of bony tissue and perform many vital functions.

-From hormones production to the provision of mechanical strength, the bone cells possess miraculous properties and functions fundamental to the normal bone functioning.
+From hormone production to the provision of mechanical strength, bone cells possess miraculous properties and functions fundamental to normal bone functioning.

-This article gives an overview of the fundamental properties of the bone cells along with some essential functions.
+This article gives an overview of the bone cells’ fundamental properties and some essential functions.

 History of Osteoclasts

 Osteoclasts are distinct bone cells doing bone demolishing work.
 They were discovered in 1873 by Albert von Kolliker.